 How do I Use a Laptop Touchpad for Quick Handwriting?

 Touchpad handwriting keyboard on Windows 10 helps users write letters with fingers via the touchpad.
-Here’s how it works: you trace a letter on the touchpad and then it is added to what you are working on.
+Here’s how it works: you trace a letter on the touchpad and add it to what you are working on.

-Touchpad Writing is not practical for writing in characters like the ones you’re reading (it would take too long to write a sentence let alone paragraph!), however, it could be useful for languages that use several complex symbols.
+Touchpad Writing is not practical for writing in characters like the ones you’re reading (it would take too long to write a sentence, let alone a paragraph!).
+However, it could be useful for languages that use several complex symbols.

 I hope you have a better understanding of the usage of laptop touchpads.
 Though simple, the laptop touchpad commands given above can make your user experience more enjoyable.
-Go ahead and give them a shot — you might find that you become more productive.
+So go ahead and give them a shot — you might find that you become more productive.